Should you use Fitbit’s GPS function? If you want to upgrade your exercise routine, it’s best to start tracking your activities using GPS.

 - Click on the Settings app and make sure Phone GPS is On.
 If not, tap it once.

 - In the Fitbit app, click on Exercise Shortcuts.
 Open the exercise you want to track, and ensure Connected GPS is turned on.

-- If GPS doesn’t connect, confirm GPS is enabled on your device by pressing the gear icon and making sure Use Phone GPS is on.
+- If GPS doesn’t connect, confirm GPS is enabled on your device by pressing the gear icon and ensuring Use Phone GPS is on.

 Fitbit Charge 2